Sneaking Music into Your Everyday Life

 Here is how to incorporate music into your daily lives using your pre-existing routines and rituals!

-• Perhaps the easiest way to incorporate music into your life is to listen to and sing songs in the car!
+- Perhaps the easiest way to incorporate music into your life is to listen to and sing songs in the car!
 Music can transform a quick drive to the store or a long road trip into a fun and powerful learning time.
-Also, it doesn’t hurt that popping in a Music Class CD is known to have major calming effects on a tantrum-throwing child…
+Also, it doesn’t hurt that turning on your current Music Class collection is known to have major calming effects on a tantrum-throwing child…

-• Clean up, clean up, everybody, do your share!
-Putting back toys can go one of two ways: easy as pie or full-blown meltdown.
-To avoid the latter, try singing the same song every time you clean up, forming a little routine to get your children in the happy habit of cleaning up!
+- Clean up, clean up, everybody, do your share!
+Putting back toys can induce full-blown meltdowns.
+Try singing the same song every time you clean up to form a little routine, add some distraction, and shift your child's focus.
+This can help turn cleaning up into its own musical activity or game, that will at least partially distract from the upsetting realization that the toys are going away.
 The trucks are back in the bin, and you’ve turned a seemingly trivial time into a great learning moment.
 Way to go, you.

-• Patience is not a virtue that children have mastered yet, therefore waiting around for things with a small child in tow can be very difficult!
+- Patience is not a virtue that children have mastered yet, therefore waiting around for things with a small child in tow can be very difficult!
 To make waiting entertaining and educational, try playing a song game or a finger play with your little one.
 Need some inspiration?
 For a song game, try “A Ram Sam Sam” (The Bear Collection).
-Or help your l.o. practice counting with “Five in the Bed” (The Bunny Collection).
-Other options include songs with a strong beat that you can bounce them on your lap to like, “Camptown Ladies” (The Giraffe Collection), or songs that you can act out with your fingers like, “Itsy Bitsy Spider” (The Elephant Collection).
+Or help your little one practice counting with “Five in the Bed” (The Bunny Collection) or "Elephants on the Web" (The Dolphin Collection).
+Other options include songs with a strong beat that you can bounce them on your lap to like, “Giddy-Up Pony” (The Panda Collection), or songs that you can act out with your fingers like, “Itsy Bitsy Spider” (The Elephant Collection).
+In a pinch, remember that many Music Class songs can be about ANYTHING, so you can sing "Nanny, Poppy" (The Dinosaur Collection) and just start naming people and items that are around you!